bluegreen-labs/daymetr/README.md

 # DaymetR

-Functions are provided to (batch) download single pixel or gridded [Daymet data](http://daymet.ornl.gov/) directly into your R workspace, or save them as csv/tif files on your computer.
+The DaymetR R package provides functions to (batch) download single pixel or gridded [Daymet data](http://daymet.ornl.gov/) (tiled) data directly into your R workspace, or save them as csv/tif files on your computer.
 Both a batch version as a single download version are provided.
-Gridded data downloads for a region of interest are specified by a top left / bottom right coordinate pair or a single pixel location.
+Gridded (tiled) data downloads for a region of interest are specified by a top left / bottom right coordinate pair or a single pixel location.

 ## Installation